denismo/DynamoFS/README.md

         mount -t fuse.dynamo aws:ap-southeast-2/DynamoFS /mnt/dynamo

-   This will mount the table to the mount point.
+   This will mount the table as a file-system to the mount point.
 After that you will be able to execute normal Linux file commands, such as "ls" or "mkdir".

 Status
 ==========

 The implementation is almost POSIX-compliant and has been thoroughly [tested](Testing.md).
 All standard Linux file system syscalls are supported apart from the following:
 - BSD-style file locks - only POSIX-style (via fcntl) locks are supported.
-The locks are **mandatory** by default.
+However the locks are **mandatory** by default.

 License
 =======